SquareGPS/navixy-api/docs/backend-api/resources/tracking/tracker/employee.md

 API base path: `/tracker/employee`

-Allows you to assign employee("driver") to a device.
+Allows to assign employee ("driver") to a device.
 Also, read who is on a vehicle now, hardware key and when, where was assigned.

 ### assign

-Assigns another employee (“driver”) to this tracker.
+Assigns another employee (“driver”) to the tracker.

 **required sub-user rights:** `employee_update` **required tariff feature:** `app_fleet`